By the end of this section, you will be able to:

 Political Realties and Discretionary Fiscal Policy

 A final problem for discretionary fiscal policy arises out of the difficulties of explaining to politicians how countercyclical fiscal policy that runs against the tide of the business cycle should work.
-Politicians often have a gut-level belief that when the economy and tax revenues slow down, it is time to hunker down, pinch pennies, and trim expenses.
-Countercyclical policy, however, says that when the economy has slowed down, it is time for the government to go on a spree, raising spending, and cutting taxes.
+Some politicians have a gut-level belief that when the economy and tax revenues slow down, it is time to hunker down, pinch pennies, and trim expenses.
+Countercyclical policy, however, says that when the economy has slowed, it is time for the government to stimulate the economy, raising spending, and cutting taxes.
 This offsets the drop in the economy in the other sectors.
 Conversely, when economic times are good and tax revenues are rolling in, politicians often feel that it is time for tax cuts and new spending.
-But countercyclical policy says that this economic boom should be an appropriate time for keeping taxes high and restraining spending.
+However, countercyclical policy says that this economic boom should be an appropriate time for keeping taxes high and restraining spending.

 Politicians tend to prefer expansionary fiscal policy over contractionary policy.
 There is rarely a shortage of proposals for tax cuts and spending increases, especially during recessions.
 However, politicians are less willing to hear the message that in good economic times, they should propose tax increases and spending limits.
 In the economic upswing of the late 1990s and early 2000s, for example, the U.S. GDP grew rapidly.
 Estimates from respected government economic forecasters like the nonpartisan Congressional Budget Office and the Office of Management and Budget stated that the GDP was above potential GDP, and that unemployment rates were unsustainably low.
 However, no mainstream politician took the lead in saying that the booming economic times might be an appropriate time for spending cuts or tax increases.